Hehlen/Raman-Database/README.md

 # Roadmap

 ## Short term (2 month)
+- [ ] The code waits for CIF files in .csv, but some spectra may also be in .csv, so we need to add some sort of safeguard there.
+Suggestions?
-- [ ]Adding optional argument for spectra file extension
+- [ ] Adding optional argument for spectra file extension
-- [ ]Adding optional argument for CIF file extension
+- [ ] Adding optional argument for CIF file extension

 ## Medium term (6 month)
 - [ ] PyPI packaging